oaiiae/oaiiae.github.io/content/resume.md

 ## Experience

-### At RadioKing (NRJ Group) as Back-End Engineer
+### RadioKing (NRJ Group) • Back-End Engineer

 *Since May 2022 • Remote, France*

-- RESTful API, unit tests and algorithm development in Go
+- Developed and maintained REST APIs in Go
-- Architecture from scratch of an audio streaming service
-- Optimization of CI pipelines (processing time, artifacts size, ...)
-- Introduction & enforcing of good practices and design patterns
-- Documentation redaction
+- Implemented efficient audio processors in Go using FFmpeg’s libraries & Cgo
+- Architectured an Icecast based CDN serving hundreds of radios to 100k+ concurrent listeners
+- Made audience tracking more reliable providing accurate insights to advertisers
+- Designed a custom ingestion network enhancing observability, security & reliability
+- Promoted usage of DDD and EventStorming to improve collaboration and progression on projects
+- Mentored the team on various tools (Git, Docker, DevContainers) and development practices
+- Reduced build time by 20% & artifacts size by 50% on our GitLab CI

-### At Stormshield as System Engineer
+### Stormshield • System Engineer

 *September 2019 - April 2022 • Villeneuve d’Ascq, France*

-- Network & Security applications development
+- Supported and developed network & security C applications in virtualized environments
-- Documentation writing
-- Debugging, project management, ...
+- Developed a SD-WAN routing daemon in C++
+- Debugged FreeBSD kernel patches
+- Lead stand-ups and aligned team on work priorities

-### At MC2-Technologies as Software Engineer
+### MC2-Technologies • Software Engineer

 *April 2016 - August 2019 • Sainghin-en-Mélantois, France*

-- Firmware development for System-on-Chip in VHDL and C
+- Developed firmware for Zynq7000 SoC in VHDL and C
-- Improved overall performance of an FPGA-based signal processing device
+- Improved overall firmware performance of a custom FPGA-based signal processing device
-- Integration developments (libraries, language bindings, GUIs, ...)
+- Wrote development libraries simplifying integration of our devices for our users
+- Developed easy-to-use UIs to drive our appliances

 ---